 Why is too much sodium bad for me?

 Too much sodium raises blood pressure and increases the risk of heart disease and stroke.
 How your blood pressure is affected depends on genetics, age, ethnicity, medications and any health conditions such as Type 2 diabetes.

 - If you are older, overweight or have high blood pressure, diabetes or chronic kidney disease you are more likely to be sensitive to the blood pressure-raising effects of salt.

 - If others in your family have raised blood pressure in response to higher levels of sodium chloride, you may be more likely to as well.
-Diets high in potassium can help counteract this.
-This is best achieved by eating more fruits and vegetables.

 - Eat fresh foods where you can.